fapi-security-profile-2 December 2024

 7. shall not expose open redirectors (see Section 4.11 of [I-D.ietf-oauth-security-topics]);

-8. shall accept its issuer identifier value (as defined in [RFC8414]) either as the aud claim (when a string) or as a member of the aud claim (when an array) received in client authentication assertions;
+8. shall only accept its issuer identifier value (as defined in [RFC8414]) as a string in the aud claim received in client authentication assertions;

 However, as refresh token rotation may be required from time to time for infrastructure migration or similar extraordinary circumstances, this specification allows it, provided that authorization servers offer clients the time-limited option to retry with the old refresh token in case of failure.
 Implementers need to consider a secure mechanism for clients to recover from a loss of a new refresh token on issue.
 The details of this mechanism are outside the scope of this specification.

-NOTE 3: This document is structured to support a variety of grants to be used with the general requirements above.
-For example the client credentials grant or the FAPI CIBA grant [FAPICIBA].
+NOTE 2: This document is structured to support a variety of grants to be used with the general requirements above.
+For example the client credentials grant or the IBA grant [CIBA].
 Implementers should note that as of the time of writing only the authorization code flow and CIBA flows have been through a detailed security analysis [FAPI2SEC].

 5.3.2.2.
 Authorization endpoint flows